Takara: Toys

-In 1967, Takara produced the first generation of the Licca-chan doll, which was 21 centimeters tall and had the last name of Kayama, inspired by the musician Yuzo Kayama and actress Yoshiko Kayama.
+In 1967, Takara produced the first generation of the Licca-chan doll, which would become very popular in Japan to this day, and which was 21 centimeters tall and had the last name of Kayama, inspired by the musician Yuzo Kayama and actress Yoshiko Kayama.
+They released the Jenny doll in the 1980s.

 In 1975, Takara produced the Diaclone and Microman Micro Change toys.
-In 1984, the toy line was rebranded by Hasbro as "Transformers", which made Takara waste no time joining in.
+In 1984, the toy line was rebranded by Hasbro as "Transformers".
 Takara continued to sell Microman and used it as the basis for the Micronauts toy line.
 Micronauts were sold internationally by the Mego Corporation.
 Other transforming toys made by Takara include Brave, Dennō Bōkenki Webdiver, and Daigunder.
 Both Webdiver and Daigunder toys could interact with TV screens, which proved only but a fad in the early 2000s.